 Statement on Conversion Therapy and Practices, 2021

 The following position statement was approved by the ABAI Executive Council in May 2021.
-The statement will soon be released to ABAI members for a period of commentary.
-After the DEI Board and the Executive Council review members' input, the final statement will go before the membership for a vote.
+The statement is currently open for a one-month period of commentary.
+Invitations to provide commentary were emailed to all current ABAI members on July 26.
+The commentary period will close on August 20.
+After the DEI Board and the Executive Council review members' comments, the final statement will go before the membership for a vote.
 The outcome of this vote will determine whether the statement becomes an official position of ABAI.

 The Association for Behavior Analysis International (ABAI) recognizes, respects, and supports diversity of sexual orientation, gender identity and expression.
 We condemn conversion therapy, conversion practices, and any other act that promotes discrimination, oppression, harm, stigma, prejudice, and/or violence against members of the LGBTQIA+ community.
 These practices and the assumptions on which they are based are fundamentally unethical, harmful, and inhumane.
 We commit to promoting human rights, advocating for equitable and safe environments for all individuals, and respecting individual autonomy and diversity.
 We stand with those who are and those who have been harmed by conversion therapy practices.